learn-co-curriculum/submitting-a-lab-osx/README.md

 I can only imagine how confusing that sounds, but really, don't worry about it, the truth is that for work on Learn, there is never an instance where you care about "Staging" vs "Committing".
 You'll always want to stage all your changes and commit them.
 Because that's always true, you can just follow the workflow below and it'll just work, even if you don't entirely understand it.

-To stage your changes for a commit, we use `git add`.
+When you are ready to stage changes for a commit when working on a Lab use `git add`.

 To stage all changes for a commit, you can type `git add .`, which means "Hey, Git, please stage all the new changes in the current directory."

-`git add .`
+The workflow is something like this:

 ![1](https://dl.dropboxusercontent.com/s/55myv88uo7gu24d/2015-09-30%20at%208.34%20PM.png)

-Now that all the changes are staged, you can create a new commit, a new version of the code with your changes, with `git commit`.
+Now that all the changes are staged, when you want to create a new commit, a new version of the code with your changes, you can use `git commit`.

 When we make a commit, we need to provide Git with a message describing the work done.
 Since you've solved a lab, "Solution" is a great commit message.
-You can commit all changes with a commit message by using `git commit -am "Message"`.
+When you want to commit all changes with a commit message use `git commit -am "Message"`.

 `git commit -am "My first commit"`

+It looks something like:

 ![1](https://dl.dropboxusercontent.com/s/9y3zt153pvaabh0/2015-05-03%20at%209.14%20PM.png)